Date: 2-3 October 2019.

 Our tutor Evan Davidge says:

 ‘I’m a firm believer in delivering the right training, resources and codes of practice to optimise healthier workplace behavioural changes.
-This course is designed to facilitate a more informed, holistic and proactive approach to be adopted for workplace wellbeing, supported by visionary and committed leaders.’
+This course is designed to facilitate a more informed, holistic and proactive approach to workplace wellbeing, delivered by visionary and competent practitioners.’

 On completion of this course you will be able to: